OLED: One-Class Learned Encoder-Decoder Network with Adversarial Context Masking for Novelty Detection: Method

 $G(z)$ is a sample generated by $G$ with input $z$. $D(x)$ and $D(G(z))$ are the discriminator's classification scores for a real and generated sample, respectively.

 Similarly, we train $MM$ and $R$ adversarially. $MM$ seeks to generate masks that yield the highest reconstruction error from $R$.
-The total reconstruction error ${L}_{tot}$ consists of an L2 loss of the masked image ${L}_{mask}$, contextual loss of the masked region ${L}_{cont}$ and an L2 loss of an unperturbed image ${L}_{rec}$.
-Given an inlier image $x$ and the corresponding masked image ${x}_{m}$, ${L}_{mask}$, ${L}_{cont}$ and ${L}_{rec}$ are defined as:
+The total reconstruction error ${L}_{tot}$ consists of an L2 loss of the masked image ${L}_{mask}$, contextual loss of the masked region ${L}_{cont}$ and an L2 loss of an unperturbed image ${L}_{recon}$.
+Given an inlier image $x$ and the corresponding masked image ${x}_{m}$, ${L}_{mask}$, ${L}_{cont}$ and ${L}_{recon}$ are defined as:

 where $x_{c}$ is the masked region of the input image and $R({x}_{c})$ is the reconstruction of the masked region. $R({x}_{m})$ denotes the reconstruction of the masked image $x_{m}$. $R({x})$ is the reconstruction of the intact image $x$ with the Reconstructor.
-As such, the objective function of OLED is given by:
+The following are the components of the objective: \begin{itemize} \item ${L}_{mask}$: Forces the network to form a semantic understanding of characteristic elements of inlier samples. \item ${L}_{cont}$: Emphasizes that the masked region of the image is reconstructed properly to avoid blurry reconstructions of the masked region. \item ${L}_{rec}$: Helps the network learn the distribution of unmasked inliers. \end{itemize}